|

 -

 There's a large body of published materials covering the research and practice of reverse engineering.
-Lists of these writings include:
+A list of these writings is available at:

 - Academic and Government Sites